azlux/botamusique/README.md

 #### Starting the bot
 ./mumbleBot.py -s HOST -u BOTNAME -P PASSWORD -p PORT -c CHANNEL

 The bot listen to the 8181 port so you should redirect to this one in you NAT configuration to let others peoples access the web interface.
+(DISABLED)

 2.TODO list